Opioid Crisis Fast Facts

 In August 2017, Attorney General Jeff Sessions announced the launch of an Opioid Fraud and Abuse Detection Unit within the Department of Justice.
 The unit's mission is to prosecute individuals who commit opioid-related health care fraud.
 The DOJ is also appointing US attorneys who will specialize in opioid health care fraud cases as part of a three-year pilot program in 12 jurisdictions nationwide.

-State legislatures are also taking action, introducing measures to regulate pain clinics and limit the quantity of opioids that doctors can dispense.
+State legislatures are also introducing measures to regulate pain clinics and limit the quantity of opioids that doctors can dispense.

-Emergence of a crisis 1861-1865 - During the Civil War, medics use morphine as a battlefield anesthetic.
+1861-1865 - During the Civil War, medics use morphine as a battlefield anesthetic.
 Many soldiers become dependent on morphine after the war.

 1898 - Heroin is first produced commercially by the Bayer Company.
 At the time, heroin is believed to be less habit-forming than morphine, so it is dispensed to individuals who are addicted to morphine.

 1914 - Congress passes the Harrison Narcotics Act, which requires that doctors write prescriptions for narcotic drugs like opioids and cocaine.
-Importers, manufacturers and distributors of narcotics must register with the Treasury Department and pay taxes on product.
+Importers, manufacturers and distributors of narcotics must register with the Treasury Department and pay taxes on products

 1924 - The Anti-Heroin Act bans the production and sale of heroin in the United States.